What is an Electronic Signature?

 Note that the delivery method of important labor documents is limited.
 This includes legal acts relating to the creation/amendment/termination of the employment relationship and actions relating to an employee’s pay.

-These documents must be delivered to an employee personally at work or at their home (if in the same city).
+These documents must be delivered to an employee personally at work.
 In cases where that’s not possible, these documents may be delivered via postal mail.
 While there is a method under the law to send key labor documents electronically, it’s currently not common practice due to the number of requirements involved.

-When contractual documents (such as employment contracts and termination agreements) require the signature of both parties, there is usually no delivery requirement if the contract is signed by both parties at the same time.
+When contractual documents (such as employment contracts and termination agreements) require the signature of both parties, there is usually no delivery requirement if the contract is signed by both parties at the same time and place.
 Therefore, the delivery requirements do not prevent having these labor documents in electronic form and signed by electronic signature.
-However, if the document is not signed by both the employer and employee at the same time, the delivery may be an issue (particularly if the employee signs first).
+However, if the document is not signed by both the employer and employee at the same time and place, the delivery may be an issue (particularly if the employee signs first).

 Is an electronic signature valid in the Czech Republic?